geoportti/geoinformatics-days/source/index.rst

 .. figure:: _static/banner_logos.png

-TThe *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
+The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.